sydneyhnguyen/cs340project/README.md

 ## Tradeoffs and attempted approaches

 We first tried to represent the behavior of malloc by including block headers and block footers as extending Block, however, we realized that this approach was quite complicated, and we were able to model this behavior by having blocks keep track of their status, size, predecessor, and successor.
-There were many approaches made for the coalesce function,
+There were many approaches made for the coalesce function - at first, it was modeled as a helper pred inside the free pred, and then we attempted to make it a separate pred that was always called right after free.
+It was difficult to enumerate the cases in this way and also deal with the free pred taking up two timesteps, though, so we decided to spell out each case inside the free pred itself.
+While the code looks uglier, it turned out more correct this way.

-What assumptions did you make about scope?
+## What assumptions did you make about scope?
 What are the limits of your model?

 We made a number of assumptions about scope to simplify modeling the behavior of malloc.
 One of our major design choices was deciding to malloc in words which represent 8 bytes instead of trying to malloc bytes directly themselves.
 This ensured that we could focus on the higher level behavior of malloc instead of tryung to manipulate integer values in Alloy.
 In addition to this, we are assuming that any call to malloc is aligned to 8 bytes, and we are accounting for block headers by adding 1 word to the size of words that we are hoping to malloc.
 This additional word represents the block header.
 We also assume that all calls to malloc and free are legal, i.e. malloc is called only when there exists some block that can accommodate the allocation, and free is called only when there is some allocated block to free.